USS Chachalaca: Construction

 Chachalaca was down on 27 December 1940 by the Bristol Yacht Building Co., South Bristol, Maine, launched on 11 June 1941 and delivered to the Navy at the Boston Navy Yard 25 August 1941.
 The vessel was placed in service on 11 September 1941 with plans to report to Commandant, Fifth Naval District, for training at the Mine Warfare School at Yorktown, Virginia.
 Those plans were delayed by materiel conditions despite a request from the Chief of Naval Operations for accelerated readiness.
-After missing several departure dates the vessel departed Boston 5 January 1942 arriving at Hampton Roads 8 January.
+After missing several departure dates the vessel departed Boston on 5 January 1942 arriving at Hampton Roads on 8 January.

 Service

 After training Chachalaca was assigned to the 10th Naval District sailing in company with Montcalm (AT-39) for San Juan, Puerto Rico on 24 January 1942 arriving 28 January.
 The minesweeper was assigned to the Naval Operating Base at Trinidad on 1 April 1942 and began daily operations there.
 Those operations were interrupted with failures of the cable for the magnetic sweep.
 Local repairs were unsatisfactory with another break the day after repair.
 Caracara (AMc-40), the other minesweeper assigned to the area, also suffered failures.
-The Commander Inshore Patrol, Trinidad Sector, on 4 April 1942 requesting Bureau of Ships provide adequate spares noted the two vessels were "the only two vessels available between the British and ourselves that are capable of actually doing a sweeping job in the Gulf of Paria.”
+The Commander Inshore Patrol, Trinidad Sector, on 4 April 1942 requesting Bureau of Ships provide adequate spares noted the two vessels were "the only two vessels available between the British and ourselves that are capable of actually doing a sweeping job in the Gulf of Paria."